 |

-A Keck-Gonnerman steam tractor working out on the dynamometer.
+Keck-Gonnerman steam tractor working out on

 I don't know much about these machines, but they're sure awesome to